-Courses offered by the ICS programme The courses offered by the ICS programme are shown in the course list on the following pages.
-Course prefixes in the course list below Course prefixes are used to help you identify the programme in which the course is offered.
-The course prefixes will also help you identify the number of semesters a Danish student must have studied to enroll in the course.
-For example, LISE-3 is a course for 3rd semester specializing in Language and International Studies.
-Courses taken during the 7th and 8th semesters are master's level courses.
-Although master's level courses, they are available to undergraduate guest/exchange students within ICS.
+Courses offered by the ICS programme The courses offered by the ICS programme are presented on the following pages.
+Please be aware of the 'codes' in front of each course/module: Study programme abbreviations (ENG, LISE, CCG, IBC, and TOU) are followed by BA (Bachelor) or MA (Master) and semester (1st, 3rd or 5th) in the list below.
+The abbreviations are used to help identify the level and programme in which each course or module is offered.
+For example, LISE-BA-1 is a course for students in the study programme Language and International Studies at BA-level in the 1st semester.
+Both BA- and MA-level courses are available to exchange students within ICS, but you must make sure that your home university can approve your choice.
 ENG: Courses offered by the English Language and Culture BA programme.
 LISE: Courses offered by the Language and International Studies BA programme.
-CCG: Courses offered by the Culture, Communication and Globalization MA programme IBC: Courses offered by the International Business Communication BA programme.
-SIS: Courses offered by the Language and International Studies, Spanish, BA programme.
+CCG: Courses offered by the Culture, Communication and Globalization MA programme IBC: Courses offered by the International Business Communication BA and MA programmes.
+TOU: Courses offered by the Tourism MA programme.